arashrahmani/camera-pose-estimation-using-aruco-marker/README.md

     in project directory use this command -> " make ArucoPosEstimation "

 attention please : this code is written for LogitechC920 & LogitechC922 but in latest versions i'll try to generalize it.

+## 🙏 Enjoyed this project?
+If this repository helped you or saved you time, please consider ⭐ starring it — it motivates us to keep improving it!